Skip to content

 Frequently asked questions

-What should I look for when choosing a contractor after a hail storm?
+What if I hire a contractor from out of state after a major hail event?

-Will I need a building permit for roof repair in Springfield?
+Does the contractor need a permit for hail roof repairs in Springfield?

 Wind/hail deductible notice